raystronic/Laserbeam/README.md

 ```

 ## Notes
-- Always test in a controlled environment to avoid unintended consequences.
+- Be careful what you shoot!
-- Ensure missile plugins are trusted, as they are dynamically executed.
+- Ensure missile plugins are trusted, you can add your own, it will be compiled automatically into an .so, they are dynamically executed.
 - The program assumes `ammo/` and `art/` directories exist in the working directory.